How to Get More Google My Business Reviews

 What is Google My Business?

-If you are new to Google My Business—and many companies still haven’t claimed their Google My Business listing so you certainly aren’t alone if you are—it might help to hear more about it straight from the horse’s mouth:
+If you are new to Google My Business—and many companies still haven’t claimed or optimized their Google My Business listing so you certainly aren’t alone if you are—it might help to hear more about it straight from the horse’s mouth: